williamsjoblom/digestive-lang/README.md

 ```c
 func f() -> i32 { return 42; }
 ```
-Return values are specified using the "arrow" syntax.
+Return values are specified using the `->` syntax.
 The `return` keyword is used to exit the function and in this case return the value '42'.

 ##### Single parameter
 ```c